Darra Adam Khel: Economy

 A wide variety of firearms are produced in the town, ranging from anti-aircraft guns to pen guns.
 Weapons are handmade by individual craftsmen using traditional manufacturing techniques, which are usually handed down from father-to-son.
 Guns are regularly tested by test-firing into the air.
 Darra is controlled by the local tribesmen.

 The town has certain special laws compared to the rest of Pakistan.
 Most of the people here make or sell just one thing, i.e., guns, while the second largest business of the inhabitants is transport.
 Manufacturing of heavy ammunition, however, has been closed down.

-Tourism is not advisable because tribal police (Khasadar) visit the market to check for any local rules and law violation.
+Tourism is not advisable because tribal police (Khasadar) visit the market to check for any local rules and law violations.
 Foreigners without permits are taken to secure places to avoid any mishaps.

 The Darra arms trade first fired up in 1897 and became popular with the Adam Khel Afridis.

 According to Vice News, the gun trade in the area was affected by Taliban and was forced to go underground.